 How do you make them?

-These summer rolls are easier to make than they look—and there’s no cooking involved!
+These Vietnamese salad rolls are easier to make than they look—and there’s no cooking involved!
 They’re perfect for a hot day (I guess that’s why they call them summer rolls?!)

 - First, quick pickle the carrots by putting them in a mixture of rice vinegar, sugar, salt, and water and letting them stand for an hour or so.